Conditions for a Monotonic Channel Capacity: Interference Channels

 \subsection{Joint Optimization}

-In the third and last scenario, we assume that the system includes a mechanism to optimize the transmission schemes of all users jointly, for example via a central network controller. \riii{As in the previous two scenarios, the transmitters and receivers are still \emph{operated} separately, in the sense that the transmitters and receivers do not exchange information about their respective signals.}\footnote{\riii{If data instead is jointly encoded over all transmitted signals $\bX_{\!1},\ldots,\bX_{\!k}$ and jointly decoded based on all received signals $\bY_{\!1},\ldots,\bY_{\!k}$, then the channel is equivalent to a high-dimensional point-to-point channel and Theorem~\ref{th:main} applies.}}
+In the third and last scenario, we assume that the system includes a mechanism to optimize the transmission schemes of all users jointly, for example via a central network controller. {As in the previous two scenarios, the transmitters and receivers are still \emph{operated} separately, in the sense that the transmitters and receivers do not exchange information about their respective signals.}\footnote{{If data instead is jointly encoded over all transmitted signals $\bX_{\!1},\ldots,\bX_{\!k}$ and jointly decoded based on all received signals $\bY_{\!1},\ldots,\bY_{\!k}$, then the channel is equivalent to a high-dimensional point-to-point channel and Theorem~\ref{th:main} applies.}}

 Let $R_i$ be an achievable rate for the transmitter--receiver pair $i=1,\ldots,k$ and let $\bR \triangleq (R_1,\ldots,R_k)$ be a vector of rates that can be \emph{simultaneously} achieved over the interference channel, with arbitrarily small error probability.
-The \emph{capacity region} $\cC(\bbeta)$, where $\bbeta\triangleq(\beta_1,\ldots,\beta_k)$, is defined as the closure of the set of all achievable rate vectors $\bR$ when every codeword used by user $i=1,\ldots,k$ has the exact cost $\beta_i$\riii{\cite[Sec.~4.1, 6.1]{elgamal11}}. \ri{While no analytical expression is known for the capacity region of general interference channels \cite[Ch.~6]{elgamal11}, we can still derive fundamental properties by using the time-sharing principle.}
+The \emph{capacity region} $\cC(\bbeta)$, where $\bbeta\triangleq(\beta_1,\ldots,\beta_k)$, is defined as the closure of the set of all achievable rate vectors $\bR$ when every codeword used by user $i=1,\ldots,k$ has the exact cost $\beta_i${\cite[Sec.~4.1, 6.1]{elgamal11}}.
+While no analytical expression is known for the capacity region of general interference channels \cite[Ch.~6]{elgamal11}, {the monotonicity can be established via the following theorem.}

 \begin{theorem} Let $\bbeta=(\beta_1,\ldots,\beta_k)$ and $\bbeta'=(\beta'_1,\ldots,\beta'_k)$ be two cost vectors such that $\beta_i \ge \beta'_i \ge 0$ for $i=1,\ldots,k$.
 Then their capacity regions satisfy $\cC(\bbeta) \supseteq \cC(\bbeta')$. \end{theorem}